ava-labs/hypersdk/examples/tokenvm/DEVNETS.md

 The `default-spec` (and `apply`) command only provisions nodes, not Custom VMs.
 The Subnet and Custom VM installation are done via `install-subnet-chain` sub-commands that follow.

+*NOTE*: The `--auto-regions 3` flag only lists the pre-defined regions and evenly distributes anchor and non-anchor nodes across regions in the default spec output.
+It is up to the user to change the regions and spec file based on the regional resource limits (e.g., pick the regions with higher EIP limits).
+To see what regions available in your AWS account, simply run the [`aws account list-regions`](https://docs.aws.amazon.com/cli/latest/reference/account/list-regions.html) command, or look at the dropdown menu of your AWS console.

 #### Profiling `avalanchego`
 If you'd like to profile `avalanchego`'s CPU and RAM, provide the following flags to the command above: